OpenLineage/workshops/airflow/README.md

 In this workshop, you will learn how to collect and visualize lineage from a basic Airflow pipeline using Marquez.
 You will need to understand the basics of Airflow, but no experience with lineage is required.

+The workshop contains three exercises:
+* Installing Marquez
+* Exploring the Lineage API
+* OpenLineage and Airflow

 ## Prerequisites

 * Docker 17.05+